Whakamana te Waituna

 “We want to show in the Waituna Catchment we are able to be productive and care for one of our country’s most important wetlands."

-We aim to create a landward buffer around the lagoon to better manage the lagoon water levels.
+We aim to create a landward buffer around the lagoon.

-This will ensure the lagoon can continue to provide for valued activities; ensure the water levels don’t impact on the livelihoods of neighbouring farming families; and establish new areas of land for Te Rūnanga o Awarua and Te Rūnanga o Ngāi Tahu whanau to access the lagoon and tributaries to carry out mahinga kai, educational and capacity building programmes around mātauranga Māori.
+We aim to ensure the lagoon can continue to provide for valued activities; the water levels don’t impact on the livelihoods of neighbouring farming families; and establish new areas of land for Te Rūnanga o Awarua and Te Rūnanga o Ngāi Tahu whanau to access the lagoon and tributaries to carry out mahinga kai, educational and capacity building programmes around mātauranga Māori.

 We aim to demonstrate nutrient and sediment interventions such as alternative drainage system design and management, and farm system interventions in partnership with industry and the community.
 This will reduce the sources and pathways of nutrients and sediment entering Waituna Lagoon and its tributaries.